majordomusio/majord-aws-openshift/README.md

   install_management: false
 ```

-In case you want to further customize the OpenShift deployment options, head over to file `roles/configure_inventory/inventory_template.cfg`
+In case you want to further customize the OpenShift deployment, head over to file `roles/configure_inventory/inventory_template.cfg`
 and make the necessary adjustments.
-A complete inventory file with all possible options is provided (see file hosts.example).
+A complete inventory file with all possible options is provided as reference.
+See file `hosts.example`.

 #### Spot Instances